Homological Lagrangian monodromy for some monotone tori: Monotone toric fibres

-The actions of $\Ham(X, L)$ and $\Symp(X, L)$ on $H_1(L)$ naturally lift to $H_2(X, L)$, where they permute the $\beta_j$ by \cref{lemDiscCountInvariance} and \eqref{eqToricnbeta}.
-This permutation action induces the permutation action on the $\nu_j$, so it suffices to understand the action on the $\beta_j$.
-Replacing the $\nu_j$ with the $\beta_j$ converts the linear relations $K$ between the $\nu_j$ into the kernel of the boundary map $H_2(X, L) \to H_1(L)$, i.e.~into the image of $H_2(X)$ in $H_2(X, L)$.
-This image is preserved setwise by $\HLMS$ (or by the action of any diffeomorphism of $X$ preserving $L$ setwise), and pointwise by $\HLM$ since any $\phi \in \Ham(X, L)$ is isotopic to $\id_X$ as a diffeomorphism of $X$.
+under which the linear action on $H_2(X, L)$ and permutation action on the $\beta_j$ induce the linear action on $H_1(L)$ and permutation action on the $\nu_j$ that we care about.
+Since the $\beta_j$ form a basis for $H_2(X, L)$, the relators $K$ between the $\nu_j$ correspond precisely to the kernel of the boundary map $H_2(X, L) \to H_1(L)$, and hence to the image of $H_2(X)$ in $H_2(X, L)$.
+Another consequence of the $\beta_j$ forming a basis is that every permutation of them corresponds to a unique linear endomorphism of $H_2(X, L)$, so it makes sense to talk about how such a permutation acts on $H_2(X, L)$.
+In light of these observations, \cref{Theorem2} is reduced to showing that the action of $\HLMS$ on the $\beta_j$ realises precisely those permutations fixing the image of $H_2(X)$ in $H_2(X, L)$ setwise, whilst the action of $\HLM$ realises precisely those permutations fixing the image of $H_2(X)$ pointwise.

+To see that all permutations arising from $\HLMS$ fix the image of $H_2(X)$ setwise simply note that the short exact sequence above is equivariant with respect to the action of $\Symp_\infty(X, L)$.
+To see moreover that those arising from $\HLM$ fix the image of $H_2(X)$ pointwise, observe that every $\phi \in \Ham(X, L)$ is isotopic to the identity as a diffeomorphism of $X$, so acts trivially on $H_*(X)$.
 It therefore remains to show that all of the permutations allowed by these constraints can be realised.